 The musical acts at World Vegan Day both entertain and expose the audience to a wide range diverse musical styles and cultural influences.
 With musicians of all ages, from teens to performers in their 60s, the World Vegan Day live music stage brings you a great mix of international and local acts, the line-up appeals to a broad range of audiences and age groups.

 Abolición.
 Five piece Vegan Melodic Power Punk onslaught, converging from all over metropolitan Melbourne.
 Abolición burst onto the Melbourne music scene in mid 2015 and have made immediate waves, turning heads with their unique blend of hardcore punk and power pop, playing dive venues from Melbourne to Frankston and a spot on the 2015 World Vegan Day at Melbourne Showgrounds.
-Don’t be surprised if you are singing along by the last chorus, and punching the air during the instrumental breaks.

 Run Rabbit Run